 Our community has been through a lot over the last few months, and all of us are looking forward to resuming our normal habits and routines.
 While many things have changed, one thing has remained the same: our commitment to you and your health and safety.
-Infection control has always been a top priority for our practice and you may have seen this during your visits to our office.
-Our infection control processes are made so that when you receive care, it’s both safe and comfortable.
+Infection control has always been the top priority for our practice, which you may have seen during your visits to our office.
+Our infection control processes are made so that it’s both safe and comfortable when you receive care.
 We want to tell you about the infection control procedures we follow in our practice to keep patients and staff safe.

 We have implemented the following changes for dental appointments.
 We made these changes to help protect our patients and staff:

 Please remain in your car once you arrive in the parking lot and then call us so that we can assess your temperature.
 If your temperature is at or above 100.4° F, we will reschedule your appointment as a precaution.

 If a family member is accompanying you, they must remain in the car.
 However, all minors can be accompanied by one parent/guardian.